 A reverse total shoulder replacement helps experienced shoulder surgeons provide an answer for the debilitating shoulder pain due to this combination of arthritis and instability.
 Note that we “reverse” the ball to the shoulder and the socket to the arm, which gives the procedure its name, the Reverse Total Shoulder Replacement.
 The reverse total shoulder replacement provides the shoulder with a stable center of rotation allowing the muscles of the shoulder to resume their optimal length.
 As it is a type of total shoulder replacement, it replaces the arthritic and painful joint as well.
-This combination of stability and pain relief can provide patients with remarkable pain relief and function.
+This combination of stability and pain relief can provide patients with improved range of motion and function.
 Read more about reverse shoulder replacement at www.facebook.com/shoulderreplacement

 Shoulder Surgery : Rotator Cuff Repair